 1. How do I obtain an electronic copy of my 1098-T?
 [Top]

 To receive the 1098-T statement electronically, you must provide consent via the Educational Computer System (ECSI) Electronic Consent Application webpage.
-You will need your Student ID Number, Social Security Number, and Email address, to which you receive UMUC correspondence, when submitting the consent form.
-If you previously consented to receive an Electronic 1098-T form from UMUC, you do not have to opt-in again unless you have since changed your consent.
+You will need your Student ID Number, Social Security Number, and Email address, to which you receive University of Maryland University College correspondence, when submitting the consent form.
+If you previously consented to receive an Electronic 1098-T form from the university, you do not have to opt-in again unless you have since changed your consent.

-Note: If you previously consented to receive an electronic 1098-T form from UMUC, you do NOT need to opt-in again unless you later opted out.
+Note: If you previously consented to receive an electronic 1098-T form from the university, you do NOT need to opt-in again unless you later opted out.